Sophie Thatcher: 2021–present: Yellowjackets and film expansion

-In 2020, Thatcher starred in When the Streetlights Go On, a short-form streaming series directed by Rebecca Thomas, which debuted on Quibi on April 6.
-In November 2020, Thatcher was rumored to be joining the Star Wars franchise but it was unknown in which series she would appear.
-In December 2020, Showtime gave Yellowjackets a series order; it premiered in November 2021 to rave reviews and became the second-most streamed series in Showtime's history behind Dexter: New Blood.
+In November 2021, Thatcher had her breakthrough role in the Showtime series Yellowjackets, sharing the part of Natalie with Juliette Lewis, who played the character's adult counterpart.
+In searching for "someone who was really free-spirited and unique who could play both a sort of wildness and a vulnerability" for the role, show creators Ashley Lyle and Bart Nickerson landed on Thatcher after she had submitted an audition tape that impressed them; her casting came prior to that of Lewis, who was sought to match her.

 In early 2022, Thatcher appeared in the Star Wars streaming series The Book of Boba Fett on Disney+.
 In March, she appeared in the music video for rock band Pavement's 1999 song "Harness Your Hopes."
 Also that month, she starred in the horror short film Blink, which premiered at SXSW and was made available on YouTube soon thereafter.
 Later that year, she served as an executive producer on her older sister Emma's film Provo.
 She next starred in the horror film The Boogeyman (2023), based on Stephen King's short story of the same name.

 Thatcher and Chloe East, both former members of the LDS Church, played Mormon missionaries in the horror film Heretic (2024) opposite Hugh Grant.
 In 2025, she starred in the science fiction thriller Companion.
-She is set to appear in season 2 of the TV series Mr. & Mrs. Smith alongside Mark Eydelshteyn.
-Her upcoming films include Nicolas Winding Refn's upcoming Her Private Hell alongside Charles Melton, Kristine Froseth and Havana Rose Liu, as well as the Hong Kong-set comedy Peaches, also co-starring Liu.
+In 2026, Forbes included her in their annual 30 Under 30 list.
+She next appeared in Nicolas Winding Refn's film Her Private Hell with Charles Melton, Kristine Froseth and Havana Rose Liu, which premiered out of competition at Cannes 2026.

+Upcoming projects

+Thatcher will next appear in the following films: the Hong Kong-set comedy Peaches, also with Liu; the British action thriller Cavendish, with Erin Kellyman and Joe Alwyn; and Jennifer Kent's sci-fi film The Girl Who Was Plugged In, based on the James Tiptree Jr. novella of the same name, which will have Thatcher in dual roles.